Tips On Following An Anti-Inflammatory Diet To Help You Feel Better

 "I followed the same diet for 20 years, eliminating starches, living on salads, lean meat, and small portions." ~ Gene Tierney

-According to a new study about to be published by The American Academy of Neurology (and supported by the National Institute of Neurological Disorders and Stroke) women may have lower levels of important anti-inflammatory and antioxidant nutrients than “healthy” people.
+According to a study by The American Academy of Neurology (and supported by the National Institute of Neurological Disorders and Stroke), women may have lower levels of important anti-inflammatory and antioxidant nutrients than “healthy” people.

 You can read more about the study here, but the bottom line is, as study author Sandra D. Cassard, ScD of John Hopkins University explains, “Since MS is a chronic inflammatory disorder, having enough nutrients with anti-inflammatory properties may help prevent the disease or reduce the risk of attacks for those who already have MS.”

 The importance of a healthy diet with MS

 When I was first diagnosed with MS, I decided to subscribe to Dr. Andrew Weil’s quarterly newsletter that would come via “snail mail.”
 It was filled with important information about diet and nutrition that I was craving to learn all about.
 My doctors advised me from the start on the importance of eating healthy foods.
 I took them seriously, and after a lot of research, I thought that Dr. Weil would be the best place to begin my lessons.